navigation

 Conclusion

-In our article, we explored the vulnerabilities implanted in Cyber Polygon’s Defence scenario game service, analysed the applied exploitation scenarios and gave examples of remediation that would have allowed the participants to protect their services against the Red Team.
+In our article, we explored the vulnerabilities implanted in Cyber Polygon’s Defense scenario game service, analysed the applied exploitation scenarios and gave examples of remediation that would have allowed the participants to protect their services against the red team.

 We would use the patch methods from the examples in a real-life situation.
 However, you should keep in mind that these are not the only possible effective methods.